About / CV

 - Ambiguity, uncomfortable knowledge, and the social construction of ignorance

 - Classification systems, particularly how we catergorize items as malicious or not (e.g. “dual-use” research and technology)

 - Cultural Theory (building on the work of Mary Douglas)

 View my Zotero reference library to see a complete list of articles I work with.

 - Is This a Threat?
 A study in (un)making science and technology as matters of security concern (book manuscript in progress)

 - Multilateral Export Control List Modifications: A background and analysis of the current processes.
-A report of the Flemish Peace Institute. (forthcoming summer 2013)
+A report of the Flemish Peace Institute. (forthcoming Autumn 2013)

 - “Dual Use Research of Concern – Comments on the US Government’s Proposed Policy.”

 - (with Walter Valdiva “Export controls and the tension between academic freedom and national security,” in Minerva.
 May 2012.

 - “States, borders, and security: exports controls in physical space and cyberspace,” invited paper presented to Stanford University’s Center for International Security and Cooperation and the Program in Science,Technology, and Society, 10 January 2011.
 Also given at the Naval Postgrad School, 11 January 2011.
 Slides.